nmandery/batyr/MANUAL.md

 Remove features from the database by matching their columns to attributes of JSON objects.
 It is possible mutiple criteria in one request

-This request is more or less an additional feature for applications which need to selectivly remove features from the database.
+This request is more or less an additional feature for applications which need to selectively remove features from the database.
 In general performing a full sync using the `pull` API method in the preferred way of ensuring consistent data.

 ### Example POST